Habib Jalib: Political views

 Jalib could never reconcile with the dictatorship of Ayub Khan.
-So when Ayub enforced his tailor-made constitution in the country in 1962, which a former prime minister Chaudhry Muhammad Ali likened to the Clock Tower of Lyallpur, Jalib wrote the following poem:
+When Ayub enforced his tailor-made constitution in the country in 1962, former prime minister Chaudhry Muhammad Ali likened Ayub Khan to the Clock Tower of Lyallpur, visible from all directions.

+Jalib wrote Dastur, verses of which include:

 Habib Jalib's poems used in Pakistani films

 In another incident which has become a part of the resistance folklore of the country, the Governor of West Pakistan, the Nawab of Kalabagh, invited filmstar Neelo to dance in front of Shah Reza Pahlavi of Iran.
 She refused and as a consequence the police was sent to force and bring her, which led to her attempting to commit suicide.
 This incident inspired a poem by Jalib, which was later included by Neelo's husband Riaz Shahid in the film Zarqa (1969).
-The poem was titled Raqs-e-Zanjeer (The dance of the chains):
+The poem was titled Raqs Zanjeer Pehan Kar Bhi Kiya Jaata Hai (The dance of the chains).